-That said, if you have small children with sticky fingers and not much common sense, an iPad screen protector becomes a lot more essential.
-And if you're using your iPad as an alternative to one of the best drawing tablets or best tablets with a stylus then there's another reason to look into screen protectors, as many of them can provide a more paper-like feel when you're working, as well as eliminating fingerprints and smudges.
+Moreover, if you're using your iPad with the Apple Pencil as an alternative to one of the best drawing tablets or best tablets with a stylus, you also have another reason to consider a screen protector, since many of them provide a more paper-like feel while also eliminating fingerprints and smudges.

 The best iPad screen protectors in 2021

-The Apple Pencil's a wonderful tool but for many people, drawing on the iPad's glass surface feels wrong compared to working on paper or a graphics tablet.
-If that sounds familiar, the Paperlike screen protectory may be just what you need.
-Developed with design professionals and artists in mind, it's made to give you the feel of paper, with a surface filled with tiny microbeads that give you just the right amount of friction: enough to feel what you're doing, but not so much that it wears down your Pencil's tip in no time.
+The Apple Pencil's a wonderful tool but for creatives but drawing on the iPad's glass surface feels rather strange compared to working on paper or on a graphics tablet.
+If that sounds familiar to you, the Paperlike screen protector may be just what you need.
+Made with design professionals and artists in mind, it's designed to give the feel of paper.
+The surface is filled with tiny microbeads that give just the right amount of friction: enough to feel what you're doing, but not so much that it takes its toll on our Apple Pencil's tip.

-If the thought of applying an iPad screen protector fills you with fear at the prospect of getting it slightly wrong and ending up with a wonky fit or an air bubble trapped underneath, Spigen's Glas.tR EZ Fit screen protector is the answer to your fears.
-It's another tempered glass protector that'll give you extra scratch and drop resistance and an oleophobic coating to see off fingerprints, and it comes with its own foolproof installation kit to ensure that getting it exactly in place is a breeze.
+If the thought of applying an iPad screen protector makes you worry about getting it slightly wrong and ending up with a wonky fit or an air bubble trapped underneath, Spigen's Glas.tR EZ Fit screen protector is the solution.
+This tempered glass protector gives you extra scratch and drop resistance and an oleophobic coating to see off fingerprints, and it comes with its own foolproof installation kit to make positioning it correctly is a breeze.

-Looking for a cheaper alternative to the Paperlike?
-You can get the ESR Paper-Feel for about half the price, and you'll also get two protectors included, which sounds like a pretty sweet deal for us.
-We can't promise that you'll get the same lovely feel from the Paper-Feel as you do with the Paperlike, but it features a specially-treated surface that's designed to accurately simulate the feeling of writing and drawing on paper, and it's also nicely fingerprint-resistant.
+If you're looking for a cheaper alternative to the Paperlike, the ESR Paper-Feel is about half the price, and you get two protectors included, which sounds like a pretty sweet deal.
+It's not quite the same lovely feel that you get with the Paperlike, but the specially-treated surface does simulate the feeling of writing and drawing on paper fairly weel, and it's also nicely fingerprint-resistant.

-The iPad Mini's a delightful pocket-sized drawing platform, but it's not as well served when it comes to screen protectors, which is a bit of an issue as its inherent portability means it's more likely to come up against the sort of punishment that your phone needs to withstand.
-There's a great option, though, in the form of Ailun's screen protector; it's made from 9H tempered glass for excellent scratch and drop resistance and has an oleophobic coating, and it comes at an impressively cheap price.
+The iPad Mini makes for a delightful pocket-sized drawing tool, but it's not as well served when it comes to screen protectors, which is a bit of a shame because its portability means it's more likely to come up against the sort of daily punishment that your phone has to withstand.
+There is one great option, though, in the form of Ailun's screen protector.
+Made from 9H tempered glass, it offers excellent scratch and drop resistance.
+It has an oleophobic coating, and it comes at an impressively cheap price.

-Looking for the cheapest possible iPad screen protector for your 12.9 inch Pro?
-You're not going to get much better than this.
-The Olixar screen protector is designed to prevent screen scratching and damage from drops, bumps, and scrapes while retaining touch sensitivity.
+If you're looking for the cheapest possible iPad screen protector for your 12.9in iPad Pro, you're unlikely to find better than this.
+The Olixar screen protector is designed to prevent scratching and damage from drops, bumps, and scrapes while retaining touch sensitivity.
 It features an oleophobic coating to reduce fingerprints and smudges, and it won't affect the clarity of the display.
-It comes with an installation kit to help you get it in place without the dreaded air bubbles, and it also comes with a two-year guarantee.
+It comes with an installation kit to help you position it without dreaded air bubbles, and it also comes with a two-year guarantee.

-Finally, here's the perfect screen protector for anyone who wants to prevent passers-by from peering at their work.
-The Belkin Screenforce True Privacy doesn't offer very much in the way of physical protection for your iPad; what it does provide is a privacy screen so that anyone looking over your shoulder sees nothing but darkness.
-Unlike other screen protectors the Belkin is designed to be removed when you don't need it (after all, it's not something that you're going to want to have in place all the time) and it's washable too.
+Finally, here's the perfect screen protector for anyone who wants to prevent passers-by from sneaking a peek at their work.
+The Belkin Screenforce True Privacy doesn't offer a great deal of physical protection for your iPad, but it does provide a privacy screen so that anyone looking over your shoulder sees nothing but darkness.
+Unlike other screen protectors, the Belkin is designed to be removed when you don't need it (after all, it's not something you're going to want to use all the time), and it's washable too.